 ISC was launched following a recommendation by industry and government in 2015 through their SAFEMEAT partnership—that one company be given responsibility for delivering a fully integrated integrity system.
 ISC was established in 2017.

-Through the integrity programs of NUS, LPA and NVD, the Integrity Systems Company can ensure the food safety and traceability of Australian red meat for our domestic and intemational customers and protect Australia's access to over 100 export markets.
+Through the integrity programs of NLIS, LPA and NVD, the Integrity Systems Company can ensure the food safety and traceability of Australian red meat for our domestic and intemational customers and protect Australia's access to over 100 export markets.

 Red meat integrity system stakeholders